20,000 Leagues Under the Sea

 Is it any good?

+This is one heck of a family adventure movie.
 The visionary Jules Verne wrote about submarines and diving suits -- not to mention space travel -- back in the 19th century when it was all just science fiction.
-Walt Disney, a 20th-century visionary, had his studio turn Verne's ambitious deep sea tale into the studio's first live-action feature, and the result is one heck of a family adventure movie.
+Walt Disney, a 20th-century visionary, had his studio turn Verne's ambitious deep sea tale into the studio's first live-action feature, and the result is impressive.

 Captain Nemo's pet seal, the run-in with cannibals, and the stormy tussle with a giant squid will have every 10-year-old captivated.
 Best of all is Nemo's creation, the Nautilus, a beautifully designed submarine with all of the gothic trimmings, including an imposing pipe organ that plays Bach's "Toccata and Fugue in D minor."
 The sleek metal tub steals the show from human stars James Mason and Kirk Douglas.
 This 1954 release won Academy Awards for Art Direction and Special Effects.